 Things to Remember

 While it’s helpful to know where your credit stands, especially as some landlords check this information during the application process, you won’t need to pull your own reports before viewing a listing.
 This is not required, as the Reddit commenter points out, and anyone who asks for this information before you’ve even set foot in a potential new home may not have your best interests in mind.
 But if you want to pull your credit reports for your own knowledge, you can do so safely and for free by visiting AnnualCreditReport.com.
-You can also view two of your credit scores, updated monthly, for free on Credit.com.
+You can also view two of your credit scores, updated every 14 days, for free on Credit.com.

 Credit reports contain sensitive personal information, including your Social Security number and birth date, and sharing them with a stranger can lead to all sorts of headaches.
 Think: credit accounts being opened in your name, sky-high charges on your credit cards and the embarrassment of having your card declined.
 And that’s just the beginning of all the damage ID theft can cause, so make sure you’re careful during the rental process.